 SearchEnterpriseWAN.com spoke with Rocky Mountain IPv6 Task Force Chairman Scott Hogg, to find out what makes IPv6 learning so difficult for enterprises.
-Read part one of this Q&A to understand the reasons
+Read part one of this Q&A to understand the reasons why enterprises should prepare for IPv6 now.

 What aspect of IPv6 are people most ignorant of?
 Why is learning IPv6 difficult for enterprises?